iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

   ⭐ DVC has reached 5K GitHub starts (coincidently on the same day)

-  We are sharing our learnings from this journey and how they affected the new DVC 1.0 release.
+  We'll share what we've learned from our journey, how users helped for the new release and how DVC is growing.
 picture: 2020-05-04/5k_stars.png
-pictureComment: 5000 GitHub stars
+pictureComment: DVC 3rd-year anniversary
 author: dmitry_petrov
 commentsUrl: https://discuss.dvc.org/t/dvc-3-years-anniversary-and-1-0-pre-release/374
 tags: